manuGil/lecture-notes/git-notes.md

 ### 12. [Optinal] Licencing and Citation [5 min]

 > Explaing the importance of licencing and citation for Open Science.
+Share template for compliance with TU Deflt software policy: https://github.com/manuGil/fair-code

 ### 13. Q&A